getsentry/craft/README.md

 ## Caveats

-- When interacting with remote GitHub repositories, `craft` currently considers only one `git` remote: "origin"
+- When interacting with remote GitHub repositories, `craft` uses by default the "origin" remote.
+If you have a different setup, set the `CRAFT_REMOTE` environment variable.

 ## Global Configuration